echonest/echoprint-server/README.md

+# Please note, this code is now deprecated
+## Please see the latest at [Spotify's Github](https://github.com/spotify/echoprint-server)

 # Server components for Echoprint.

 Echoprint is an open source music fingerprint and resolving framework powered by the [The Echo Nest](http://the.echonest.com/ "The Echo Nest").
 The [code generator](http://github.com/echonest/echoprint-codegen "echoprint-codegen") (library to convert PCM samples from a microphone or file into Echoprint codes) is MIT licensed and free for any use.
 The [server component](http://github.com/echonest/echoprint-server "echoprint-server") that stores and resolves queries is Apache licensed and free for any use.
 The [data for resolving to millions of songs](http://echoprint.me/data "Echoprint Data") is free for any use provided any changes or additions are merged back to the community.